Spring Refunds & Pro-Rata Charges

 Note: Documents in pdf format require the free Adobe Acrobat Reader for viewing.

-A 100% refund of basic and/or non-resident fees (minus a processing fee) will be given to students who drop all their classes or withdraw from SJSU no later than January 13, 2013.
-Refundable fees include basic Spring Registration Fees, Non-California Resident Fees, course fees, and miscellaneous fees.
+A 100% refund of basic and non-resident fees (if applicable) will be given to students who drop all their classes or withdraw from SJSU no later than January 20, 2019.
+Refundable fees include basic Spring Registration Fees and Non-California Resident Fees.

-A prorated refund from the first day of instruction, January 23, 2013, up to the 60th percent point in the academic period, April 8, 2013, will be applied to students who withdraw from SJSU.
+A pro-rated refund from the first day of instruction, January 24, 2019, up to the 60th percent point in the academic period, March 29, 2019, will be applied to students who withdraw from SJSU.
 The 60th percent point will be equivalent to a 40% refund of all registration and campus mandatory fees with the exception of the transit fee.

 For more information, see our Spring Pro-Rata Table (pdf).